If there’s 1 thing that’s become abundantly clear over the past 6 weeks, it’s how incredibly adaptable we are as humans.

 Here are 5 basic core exercises that will help you build a super strong core.

-The chest lift is the first step to activating your core muscles properly.
-It looks like a mini crunch, but keep your back firmly planted to the floor.
+The dead bug is the first step to activating your core muscles properly.
+Make sure to keep your lower back pressed to the floor throughout the movement.

 2. Bird-Dog